-The BRP (business recovery plan) and the BCP (business continuity plan) are two well-known issues in IT departments.
+The BRP (business recovery plan) and the BCP (business continuity plan) are of integral importance to each company’s IT department.

-Now more than ever, this is due to international cyber threats.
+These plans are more important than ever, due to international cyber threats.

-In fact, a breach of even a portion of the company’s data can be very harmful, but a shutdown of production can also have very serious repercussions for an organization.
+In fact, a breach of even a portion of the company’s data can be very harmful, but if production were to be stopped, there would be very serious repercussions for an organisation.

-Here’s a detailed explanation of how to better manage issues with BRP/BCP!
+Here is a detailed explanation of how to better manage issues with BRP/BCPs.

 In just a few decades, the vast majority of companies have become almost entirely dependent on IT resources.

-In fact, since certain events (such as the September 11 attacks, especially), company executives and managers have become aware of the importance of their information system.
+In fact, since certain events (such as the September 11 attacks in particular), company executives and managers have become aware of the importance of their information systems.

-The business issues are great, and when the IT collapses, the entire company is immobilized.
+The business issues are great, and when the IT infrastructure collapses, the entire company is immobilised.
 This is why IT departments are increasingly preparing business continuity and recovery plans (BCP and BRP, respectively).

-These plans aim to ensure business sustainability in the event of force majeure.
+These plans aim to ensure business sustainability in the event of unforeseeable circumstances.
 The business continuity plan guarantees the company’s survival after a disaster affecting the information system.

 Need for a recovery information system in the event of a disaster